 10 Traps to Avoid Designing Your Logo

 Avoid these traps!
-Your logo is the face of your business when you can’t be there, for instance on a poster or web banner, and as such it has to do a very important job.
+Your logo is the face of your business when you can’t be there, for instance, on a poster or web banner, and as such, it has an essential job to do.

 Your Business is worth MORE than that!